MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites.md

 ms.custom:
 - Audio Conferencing
-description: 'Get the steps to create a default phone number for callers to join a Skype for Business Online meeting. ' ms.openlocfilehash: a570c457c51ce87655c1cb13e1eb61951b968400 ms.sourcegitcommit: ea54990240fcdde1fb061489468aadd02fb4afc7 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/22/2020 ms.locfileid: "43776776"
+description: 'Get the steps to create a default phone number for callers to join a Skype for Business Online meeting. ' ms.openlocfilehash: b7a4ee991ff8a8e41401b3b2d2dc20aa20708b88 ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 05/08/2020 ms.locfileid: "44163930"
 ---
 # <a name="set-the-phone-numbers-included-on-invites-in-skype-for-business-online"></a>Definir os números de telefone incluídos nos convites no Skype for Business Online

 > [!Note]
 > Para obter informações sobre os números de telefone incluídos nos convites no Microsoft Teams, consulte [Definir os números de telefone incluídos nos convites no Microsoft Teams](/MicrosoftTeams/set-the-phone-numbers-included-on-invites-in-teams).

-Audio Conferencing in Office 365 enables users in your organization to create Skype for Business meetings, and then allow users to dial in to those meetings using a phone.
-In Office 365, you have the option of using a Microsoft audio conferencing bridge or a third-party audio conferencing bridge that is hosted by an approved audio conferencing provider (ACP).
+Videoconferência no Microsoft 365 ou no Office 365 permite que os usuários em sua organização criem reuniões do Skype for Business e, em seguida, permita que os usuários disquem para essas reuniões usando um telefone.
+No Microsoft 365 e no Office 365, você tem a opção de usar uma ponte de conferência de áudio da Microsoft ou uma ponte de audioconferência de terceiros hospedada por um provedor de serviços de audioconferência (ACP) aprovado.

 > [!NOTE]
 > There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.
 If you are looking to see if there are dial-in phone numbers available in your area or country/region, use the **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add** then **New Service Numbers**.
 Use the lists for **Country/Region**, **State/Region** and **City** to filter your search.> Also, if you are looking for toll free service numbers, select **Toll-Free** from the **State/Region** list.